Advertisement

 This tour runs on Wednesday, Fridays, Saturdays, and Sundays!

 Take a stroll along Fifth Avenue as it was during the Gilded Age when grand mansions of millionaires lined the illustrious street.
-As you revisit Millionaire’s Row, you will discover works of architecture lost to time and some that remain today with a new purpose.
-This tour will resurrect some of the magnificent mansions that no longer stand bringing those glamorous abodes back to life with stunning historical images and scintillating stories of the affairs that took place inside.
-We will have the opportunity to peek inside two of those Gilded Age mansions, one currently used as a retail store and another used as an embassy’s cultural services.
+Walk along Millionaire’s Row and discover works of architecture lost to time and some that remain today with a new purpose.
+This tour will resurrect some of the magnificent mansions that no longer with stunning historical images and scintillating stories of the affairs that took place inside.
+We will have the opportunity to peek inside two former Gilded Age mansions, one currently used as a retail store and another used as an embassy’s cultural services.

-Thursday, February 6th - New York Midtown South Art and Architecture Tour
+Sunday, February 23rd - New York Upper East Side Art and Architecture Tour

 Photo Courtesy of Build Tours